nasa/cumulus-orca/tasks/request_files/README.md

                     to sleep between retry attempts.
                 RESTORE_RETRIEVAL_TYPE (str, optional, default = 'Standard'): the Tier for the restore request.
 Valid values are 'Standard'|'Bulk'|'Expedited'.
-                DATABASE_PORT (str): the database port.
-The default is 5432 Hidden requirement for requests_db.get_dbconnect_info.
-                DATABASE_NAME (str): the name of the database.
-                    Hidden requirement for requests_db.get_dbconnect_info.
-                DATABASE_USER (str): the name of the application user.
-                    Hidden requirement for requests_db.get_dbconnect_info.
-            Parameter Store:
-                drdb-user-pass (str): the password for the application user (DATABASE_USER).
-                    Hidden requirement for requests_db.get_dbconnect_info.
-                drdb-host (str): the database host.
-                    Hidden requirement for requests_db.get_dbconnect_info.
             Returns:
                 A dict with the following keys:
                     'granules' (List): A list of dicts, each with the following keys: